DeanHazineh/DFlat-tensorflow/src/datasets_metasurface_cells/raw_meta_libraries/readme.txt

     - Record phase (minus reference field consisting of no TiO2 structure) at single point ~um above structure
         - phasex and phasey are equivalent so just phasex is uploaded in the mat file
     - Transmission computed by Lumerical power monitor above nanostructure (lumerical built in call automatically normalizes to source power without any user work)

+o data_NanoEllipse_Unit350nm_Height600nm_EngineFDTD.mat:
+    - Generated via Lumerical FDTD parameter sweep on July 2022 (Dean Hazineh)
+    - 350 nm unit cell seize
+    - response vs 1 nm step size in incident wavelength from 310 to 750 nm
+    - response vs 1 nm step size in cylinder radius between 60 and 300 nm -
+    - X and Y polarized plane wave sources simultaneously incident (injected inside glass susbtrate)
+    - Bloch boundary conditions transverse to unit cell and PML normal
+    - Record phase (minus reference field consisting of no TiO2 structure) at single point ~500um above structure
+    - Transmission manually computed by calculating x and y polarized light energy at single far away point ~500um above structure and normalizing by energy at that point with no structure present.
+        (The total light transmitted (polarization averaged) by this method is compared against the averaged Lumerical power monitor and shows good agreement between the two methods)